 At PicMonkey, we go the whole nine yards to provide you with a top-notch photo editing and design toolkit.
-Hence the reason that you’ll find an abundance of overlays, oodles of effects, gobs of fonts—in short, a whole lotta stuff—in our Design, Collage, and Edit tools.
+Hence the reason that you’ll find an abundance of graphics, oodles of effects, gobs of fonts—in short, a whole lotta stuff—in our Design, Collage, and Edit tools.
 However, we are but mere humans (and one monkey), so we know that we can’t give you absolutely everything you could ever wish for.
 That’s why we’ve built in plenty of ways for you to B.Y.O. to the PicMonkey party.

 If you just gotta have a font you saw somewhere else, you can!
 As long as you’ve got it installed on your computer, you can access it through PicMonkey.
 Click Yours at the top of the Text tab to scroll through all the fonts installed on your computer—even Curlz, we won’t judge—and get typing.
 Wanna know more?
 We’ve got plenty of info about using your own fonts in PicMonkey, and a roundup of free font resources to get you going.

 Textures make it easy to give your images a crumpled paper look or outer space setting.
 You can transform any of your images into textures with the Your Own button at the top of the Textures tab.
 This capability is a whole lotta fun when creating a double exposure.
-Note: Unlike adding your own overlays, when you add a texture of your own, it covers the image completely.
-If you plan to resize it, use the Your Own button in Overlays.
+Note: Unlike adding your own graphics, when you add a texture of your own, it covers the image completely.
+If you plan to resize it, use the Your Own button in Graphics.

 If you’re looking to create the ultimate instructional collage about the finer points of navel lint collecting, you may want a layout as specific as your area of expertise.
 Make your own custom layout with the Create your own button at the tip-top of the Layouts tab.
 Start with a single-cell collage layout, then drag your images and swatches over and set ’em down once you see a thin blue line where you want to create a new cell.
 Presto!
 Custom collage layout complete.
 Learn more about collage particulars in our Every-Question-Answering Introduction to Collage.